scru64/spec/README.md

 Where:

-- `timestamp` is a non-negative integer less than `36^12 / 2^24` representing a
+- `timestamp` is a non-negative integer less than `36^12 / 2^24` (from zero to `282429536480`) representing a 256-millisecond-precision Unix timestamp (i.e.,
-  256-millisecond-precision Unix timestamp (i.e., the number of 256 milliseconds
+  the number of 256 milliseconds elapsed since 1970-01-01 00:00:00+00:00,
-  elapsed since 1970-01-01 00:00:00+00:00, ignoring leap seconds; or a Unix timestamp in milliseconds divided by 256).
+  ignoring leap seconds; or a Unix timestamp in milliseconds divided by 256).
-- `node_id` is a `node_id_size`-bit unsigned integer uniquely assigned to each SCRU64 generator in the relevant scope, where `node_id_size` is an integer between 1 and 23, inclusive.
+- `node_id` is a `node_id_size`-bit unsigned integer uniquely assigned to each SCRU64 generator in a relevant scope, where `node_id_size` is an integer between 1 and 23, inclusive.
   - The method to assign unique `node_id`s is implementation-dependent and is out of the scope of this specification.
-  - `node_id_size` may be chosen arbitrarily.
+  - `node_id_size` may be chosen arbitrarily and may vary from node to node as long as the leading bits of a longer `node_id` do not colide with shorter `node_id`s.
 - `counter` is a `24 - node_id_size`-bit unsigned integer incremented by one
   whenever a generator produces a new ID. `counter` is reset to an arbitrary-bit random number when `timestamp` moves forward.
-  - `counter` should generally be reset to a `24 - node_id_size`-bit random
-    number but may be reset to a smaller-bit random number to ensure a `counter` can accommodate a certain number of IDs within a `timestamp` tick.
+  - `counter` should generally be reset to a random number in full but may be reset to a _smaller-bit_ (e.g., 15-bit for a 16-bit `counter`) random number to reserve some leading bits as the overflow guard that guarantees the space for a certain number of IDs within a `timestamp` tick.

 This definition is equivalent to the following binary bit-shift operations:

 ```
 timestamp = unix_timestamp_in_milliseconds >> 8
-output = (timestamp << 24) | (node_id << (24 - node_id_size)) | counter
+scru64_int = (timestamp << 24) | (node_id << (24 - node_id_size)) | counter
 ```

 ### Binary representation

-A SCRU64 ID is usually represented as a 64-bit signed or unsigned integer.
+A SCRU64 ID is usually represented as a 64-bit unsigned integer but may be expressed as a signed integer, a byte array, or any other form as long as it encodes integers from zero to the maximum value (`36^12 - 1`).

 ### Textual representation